-Students eligible for this program follow the same procedure as full-pay students.
-Complete confidentiality is maintained regarding a student’s eligibility status.
-The system will provide students eligible for the free/reduced program with one full breakfast (at Orono Middle School only) and one full lunch per day at no charge.
-To be considered a full meal, a student must select (minimum) of three out of the five meal components offered (one of those must be a fruit or vegetable).
+Students eligible for benefits follow the same procedures as full-pay students.
+Orono Schools maintains complete confidentiality regarding a student’s eligibility status.
+Our meal program will provide students eligible for benefits with one full breakfast (at Orono Middle School and Orono High School only) and one full lunch per day at no charge.
+To be considered a full meal, a student must select a minimum of three out of the five meal components offered (one of those must be a fruit or vegetable).

-Students eligible for the reduced program will not be charged for their lunch.
-They follow the same procedure as those with free eligibility.
+Students eligible for the reduced program will follow the same procedure as those with free eligibility.

-All a la carte purchases or incomplete meals are NOT covered by the School Meals Program; those purchases are charged to a student’s meal account.
+All a la carte purchases or incomplete meals are NOT covered by free/reduced benefits; those purchases are charged to a student’s meal account.
 Students must have money in their meal account to make additional purchases.
 Please read our negative balance procedure for more information.

 All students with a positive balance may purchase additional cartons of milk, extra lunches or a la carte items during their lunch period.
 Once a month, on “Special Delivery Pizza Day”, students have the option of purchasing additional slices of pizza for $1.65 (elementary) or $2.00 (secondary) per slice.
 Note: A la carte purchases are not part of the free and reduced lunch program.

 In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age or disability.
 To file a complaint of discrimination, write USDA, Director, Office of Civil Rights, 1400 Independence Avenue, S.W., Washington, DC 20250-9410 or call (800) 795-3272 or (202) 720-6382 (TTY).
 Orono Schools is an equal opportunity provider.